Disclaimer: New EUDR developments - December 2025

 {{product-tour-injectable}}

 Documentation and reporting are critical components of the double materiality assessment process.
 Clear, comprehensive documentation ensures that the rationale behind materiality decisions is transparent and defensible.
+For a detailed walkthrough of how to structure your DMA findings, see our guide on how to report and communicate on your double materiality assessment.

 The results are crucial for guiding the company's strategic planning and sustainability reporting, ensuring a focus on the most impactful areas.

-While performing a double materiality Assessment may seem daunting, it's a crucial step toward aligning your business with today's sustainability expectations and complying with requirements like the CSRD.
+While performing a double materiality assessment may seem daunting, it's a crucial step toward aligning your business with today's sustainability expectations and complying with requirements like the CSRD.

 Unsure where to begin?
 To help you navigate this process, we've created an in-depth guide that covers everything from the basics of double materiality to the specifics of how to document and report on your findings.